 - Developmental delays in the fetus and child, including possible changes in growth, learning, and behavior

 - Prostate, kidney, and testicular cancer

 Even though the manufacturing of many PFCs has been phased out in recent years, they are still present in the environment—including on (or in) many of the items you may have around your house.
 New short-chain PFCs have been developed in recent years to replace their predecessors, but they are also slow to break down in the environment, and are raising many of the same health concerns as long-chain PFCs.

 Defend Your Drinking Water Against PFCs

 Perfluorinated chemicals will continue to be an ongoing health and environmental threat.
 The best protection against perfluorinated chemicals in your drinking water is to have a final barrier system in place, such as a Berkey® gravity-fed water purification system with powerful filters that have been independently tested to remove perfluorinated chemicals to below detectable levels.

-Authentic Black Berkey® Purification Elements have undergone rigorous third-party Extreme Testing for perfluorinated chemical contaminants in water—so you can drink with confidence.
+Authentic Black Berkey® Filtration Elements have undergone rigorous third-party Extreme Testing for perfluorinated chemical contaminants in water—so you can drink with confidence.
 View Black-Berkey_Perfluorinated-Chemical-Removal-Test-Report

-Authentic Black Berkey® Purification Elements are the Right Choice for Your Loved Ones
+Authentic Black Berkey® Filtration Elements are the Right Choice for Your Loved Ones

 This article was first published on October 29, 2020.